tferr/ASA/Notes.md

     and 90, which usually provides a better fit.
 However, Sholl decay is only calculated when logarithmic methods are chosen (v2.2 behavior)
-  * Normalization can be performed against: Area of circle/Volume of sphere, Perimeter of circumference/Surface of sphere or Area of annulus/Volume of spheric shell.
+  * Normalization can be performed against: Area of circle/Volume of sphere, Perimeter of circumference/Surface of sphere or Area of annulus/Volume of spheric shell
   * Made main dialog more intuitive.
 This may brake previous macros created with the Macro Recorder
   * Barycenter and other descriptors are highlighted on plot